SpellholdStudios/Kiara-Zaiya/README.md

 - 10th Level: Snake Stance (modified improved haste modified: attacks are doubled minus one, up to a maximum of 7 attacks per round at level 18+).
 This ability lasts 6 rounds and can be combined with stunning blow, quivering palm or any other special abilities she may have.
 Kiara gets penalties for using this spell.
 Gains another use at 16th level.
 - 19th Level: Solar Stance (Fireball explodes away from her body and blows away enemies.
 A modified Balthazar spell.)

-** Other Special ability on occasion**
+**Other Special ability on occasion**

 Dragon Stance: with this spell, Kiara acquires for a short time some of the dragon's innate strength and resistances.
 Critical strike in the first round, her Strength is set at 25 for 3 rounds, 25% resistance to slashing, crushing, piercing..., protection from wing buffet (can not be blown back for a considerable distance) and unconsciousness for a full turn.

-** Special items**
+**Special items**

 She comes with a special monk robe that adds 10% magic resistance (+1 AC Bonus, +1 to all saving throws) and the guardian's ring (+2 AC Bonus, +2 to all saving throws).<br>
-An improved monk robe (+2 AC, +2 saving throws, Immune to level drain and Regenerate 1HP every 6 seconds.
-True sight once day) <em>may</em> be added in one particular circumstances.
+An improved monk robe (+2 AC, +2 saving throws, Immune to level drain and Regenerate 1 HP every 6 seconds.
+True sight once day) *may* be added in one particular circumstances.

 **Special bonuses**

-Strength, Hit points and experience points <em>may</em> be gained in one particular circumstance.
+Strength, Hit points and experience points *may* be gained in one particular circumstance.

-** Notes on flirting with Kiara and enabling her battle script**
+**Notes on flirting with Kiara and enabling her battle script**

 <strong>&#9755;</strong> Talk to her to enable her battle script or flirt with her:
 - Enable: "*Kiara, time to show us your fighting skills.*"